telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 Since the Web Report Designer uses [Kendo UI](https://www.telerik.com/kendo-ui) for its template it is possible to use it even with a custom build instead of using the entire Kendo bundle.
 You may do this using the [gulp build tool](https://docs.telerik.com/kendo-ui/intro/scripts/what-you-need#using-gulp).

 Below you can find the list of widgets that the Web Report Designer requires in order to work properly.
-In case you edit the template and remove a widget you can subtract it from this list as well.
 Note that the widgets have other dependencies.
 The Touch widget is required only for the gestures.
-The TreeView is in Kendo UI Professional.
 Kendo's MVVM is a set of few Kendo classes that facilitates the process of separating the model from the view.
 It is used when databinding the KendoUI widgets to some model data.

 Required widgets:

-* MVVM
+* Kendo MVVM

-* Button
+* Kendo Button

-* ButtonGroup
+* Kendo ButtonGroup

-* ComboBox
+* Kendo ComboBox

-* DateInput
+* Kendo DateInput

-* DatePicker
+* Kendo DatePicker

-* DateTimePicker
+* Kendo DateTimePicker

-* DropDown
+* Kendo DropDown

-* TreeGrid (everything)
+* Kendo TreeGrid (everything)

-* Editor
+* Kendo Editor

-* FileManager
+* Kendo FileManager

-* ListBox
+* Kendo ListBox

-* ListView (Selection)
+* Kendo ListView (Selection)

-* Menu
+* Kendo Menu

-* MultiSelect
+* Kendo MultiSelect

-* PanelBar
+* Kendo PanelBar

-* Slider
+* Kendo Slider

-* Splitter
+* Kendo Splitter

-* TabStrip
+* Kendo TabStrip

-* Tooltip
+* Kendo Tooltip

-* TreeView
+* Kendo TreeView

-* Upload
+* Kendo Upload

-* Window (Animation)
+* Kendo Window (Animation)

-* Touch
+* Kendo Touch

 # See Also